 New Forest National Park is famed for its beautiful heathland and myriad forest trails – discover its beauty on foot with our favourite hikes.

 The Shetland pony is considered to be the strongest breed for its size ©Getty

 The Shetland pony is a breed known for its intelligence and relatively small stature.
 It is a very strong and sturdy pony used as a workhouse during the Industrial Revolution, mainly to pull carts, carry coal and plough farms.
 It is considered to be the strongest breed for its size.
 Nowadays, the Shetland is easily recognised as a children’s pony.
 It can be seen in almost any colour but is mainly black, chestnut, bay, grey, palomino, dun, roan, cremello, and silver dapple.
 The breed was exported to the US in the 1880s and the arguably more refined US counterpart is now commonly referred to as the American Shetland pony.
 Find out more about the Shetland pony.

 The Welsh pony is a breed that traces its origin back to the Middle Ages.
 It is a very sturdy, sure-footed and intelligent breed.
 It has been used for various activities over the years noticeably in coal mines and postal routes.
 Known for its stamina, it is also a very popular choice for trekking, trail riding and jumping.
 It can be of any colour except piebald and skewbald.
 The Welsh pony is often crossed with other breeds and as such is at the origin of several new breeds like the Morgan horse.
-Around 200 Welsh ponies live in a semi-feral state near Snowdonia in north Wales.
+Welsh ponies can be spotted near Snowdonia in north Wales.
 Find out more about the Welsh pony.